District Council of Yankalilla puts community safety first with new COVID-19 measures

 Limited Council Services:

-- All external programs have been cancelled
+- All external programs have returned, under the current restrictions for coastal programs

 Commonwealth Home Support Programme (CHSP)